Deadly blast strikes near rally for Afghan President Ghani | DW | 17.09.2019

 Afghan news outlet TOLO tweeted footage of the campaign event before the blast:

-Local media and officials later said that at least 24 people were killed and 31 injured in the Parwan explosion near Ghani's rally.
+Local media and officials later said that at least 24 people had been killed and 31 injured in the Parwan explosion.

 "Women and children are among them, and most of the victims seem to be the civilians.
 Ambulances are still operating, and